AvocadoShelf Life, Storage, and Spoilage Guide

 Safe Handling

-Wash avocados thoroughly under running water before cutting, even if you don't plan to eat the skin, to prevent transferring dirt and bacteria from the surface to the flesh.
+Wash avocados under running water before cutting, even if you don't eat the skin, to prevent transferring dirt and bacteria from the surface to the flesh.